 Skip to Content

 Hickory Ground is of major importance in the history of the Muscogee (Creek) Nation, Hickory Ground Tribal Town, and the United States.
-It was the last tribal capital of the Muscogee (Creek) Nation prior to removal.
 Hickory Ground was critical to the very formation of the United States.
-When European nations questioned the sovereignty of the newly born United States, President George Washington lent legitimacy to the nascent country by signing treaties with Indian Nations, including the Muscogee (Creek) Nation, whose sovereignty had previously been affirmed through treaties with France, Spain, and England.
-Thus, in 1790, nearly two centuries (before Poarch was recognized as a tribe,) President George Washington executed a treaty with the Muscogee (Creek) Nation.
-The head of the Muscogee treaty delegation was from Hickory Ground.
+When European nations questioned the sovereignty of the newly born United States, President George Washington lent legitimacy to the nascent country by signing treaties with Indian Nations, including the Muscogee (Creek) Nation, whose sovereignty had previously been affirmed through treaties with Spain and England.
+Thus, in 1790, nearly two centuries before Poarch was recognized as a tribe, President George Washington executed a treaty with the Muscogee (Creek) Nation.

 Because Tribal Town affiliation is matrilineal, the current members of Hickory Ground Tribal Town in Oklahoma are the lineal descendants of the ancestors buried at the historic Hickory Ground in Wetumpka, Alabama.

-Each Tribal Town is led by its chief, or mekko.
-Mekko George Thompson is the kosa mekko of Hickory Ground, and has been since 1977.
-He is known as kosa mekko, or Coosa Chief, as Hickory Ground dates back to the first Tribal Town at the time of the beginnings, known as kosa or Coosa.
-Since time immemorial, Mekko Thompson’s ancestors have served as Mekko of Hickory Ground Tribal Town.
+A Tribal Town is led by its chief, or mekko.
+Mekko George Thompson is the Kosa Mekko of Hickory Ground, and has been since 1977.
+He is known as Kosa Mekko, or Coosa Chief, as Hickory Ground dates back to the first Tribal Town at the time of the beginnings, known as kosa or Coosa.
+The Coosa “Chiefdom” was documented by Hernando de soto in the 1540s.

 Hickory Ground is located on the east bank of the Coosa River, south of the present-day Wetumpka and approximately two miles north of Fort Toulouse.